 Leatherback or hawksbill turtles, whistling frogs, green monkeys and the Barbados Blackbelly sheep are all mammals you might spot sauntering across Barbados.
 Mingle amid the best of them at the Barbados Wildlife Reserve!

-If you prefer flora over fauna, feast your eyes on the colourful species that adorn the Andromeda Botanical Gardens or Hunte’s Gardens for the island’s most impressive rare plants and exotic flowers, or Welchman Hall Gully for native trees thriving in a protected area (often accompanied by cheeky monkey visits!).
+If you prefer flora over fauna, feast your eyes on the colourful species that adorn the Andromeda Botanical Gardens.
+Visit Hunte’s Gardens for the island’s most impressive rare plants and exotic flowers.
+Don’t forget Welchman Hall Gully for native trees thriving in a protected area (often accompanied by cheeky monkey visits!).

 For Barbados at its wildest, nothing compares to hiking around its lush landscapes!
 The east coast is an amazing spot for hiking, with a rugged and wilder scenery ideal for exploration.
 Many coastal hikes start at the sublime Bathsheba beach!
 For spectacular hill views, head for the summits of Farley Hill National Park, Mount Hillaby, Cherry Tree Hill, or Coco Hill Forest.